Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Effective source in the coherent quantum GD hairy solution

-Conversely to the classical RN case, all components of the effective stress-energy tensor \eqref{tmunu1} remain finite as $r \to 0$.
+{Besides, the tangential pressure takes the form } \!Conversely to the classical RN case, all components of the effective stress-energy tensor \eqref{tmunu1} remain finite as $r \to 0$.
 In particular, the tangential pressure \eqref{eq: total tangential pressure} approaches a constant value at the origin, evincing the presence of a regular anisotropic fluid core rather than a curvature singularity.
 The difference between $p_r$ and $p_t$ in Eqs. \eqref{eq: total energy density} and \eqref{eq: total tangential pressure} encodes the intrinsic anisotropy induced by the combined quantum smearing and hair contributions.
 The quantum-corrected GD hairy solution may therefore be interpreted as sourced by a self-gravitating anisotropic quantum fluid whose characteristic length scale is set by $R_{\rm s}$ and whose deviations from the quantum RN case are governed by the hairy parameter $\alpha$.

-Fig. \ref{fig: density and tangential pressure plots} displays the normalized effective energy density $\rho/\rho_M$ (left panel) and the normalized tangential pressure $p_t/\rho_M$ (right panel) as functions of $r/R_{\rm M}$ for different values of the hairy parameter $\alpha$.
+{Fig. \ref{fig: density and tangential pressure plots} displays the normalized effective energy density $\rho/\rho_M$ (left panel) and the normalized tangential pressure $p_t/\rho_M$ (right panel) as functions of $r/R_{\rm M}$ for different values of the hairy parameter $\alpha$ and an arbitrary pair of $R_{\rm s}/R_{\rm M}$ and $R_{\rm Q}/R_{\rm M}$.
 As $\alpha$ increases, both quantities are suppressed in the inner region, while their radial profiles remain monotonic and rapidly decay toward zero at large radii.
-This behavior indicates that increasing $\alpha$ weakens the effective matter content near the quantum core of the coherent quantum GD hairy distribution, without altering the asymptotic structure of the configuration.
+This behavior indicates that increasing $\alpha$ weakens the effective matter content near the quantum core of the coherent quantum GD hairy distribution, without altering the asymptotic structure of the configuration.}

 We can now scrutinize the behavior of the total energy density and tangential pressure in Eqs. \eqref{eq: total energy density} and \eqref{eq: total tangential pressure}, respectively, for two important regimes.
 The first one regards $r/R_{\rm s} \gg 1$, corresponding to a large distance from the quantum core, whereas the second relevant regime consists of $r \to 0^+$, as close as possible to the center.
 For the coherent quantum GD hairy black hole, the quantum part of both the energy density and tangential pressure functions, $\rho^q(r)$ and $p^q_t(r)$, respectively, are known to asymptotically approach $\rho_{\rm Q}(r)$ for $r/R_{\rm s}\gg 1$, emulating the results obtained for the quantum RN part for the whole coherent quantum GD hairy black hole \cite{Antonelli:2025mcv}.
 In addition, since the Dawson function can be expanded as